 After decades of lobbying, in my province of Ontario the milkweed was finally removed from the Noxious Weed Act on April 11, 2014.
 This was a year after the Eastern Monarch reached its’ lowest numbers in recorded history of 20 million.
 Twenty years prior there was close to a billion Monarchs.
 This is a 97-98% decline in population numbers.
 So what does a Monarch butterfly require?
 It requires various nectar sources to feed from.
-With enough variety to last the entire season.
-The reward to humans is that when it feeds, it pollinates.
+Monarch butterflies are attracted to vibrant colors such as red, orange, yellow, blue, and purple.
+They will consume the nectar and pay you back by pollinating your garden!
 It requires milkweed.
 The Monarch butterfly specifically lays its’ eggs on the milkweed plant.
 Depending on the weather, the eggs that are laid take 5 to 10 days to hatch.
 The hatchling caterpillar will then feed voraciously on that milkweed for approximately two weeks before metamorphosing into a chrysalis.
 Depending on the temperature, approximately two weeks after that, the fully developed monarch butterfly emerges.
 Please remember, from 2014 on, no longer would landowners who care for the environment be forced to eradicate milkweed, or face a hefty fine.
 It is now okay to plant milkweed.

 This year a few residents in my village participated in what is known as “No Mow May”.
 In a society where there is a lot of obsession with lawns, it was refreshing to see those who put bees first, ahead of societal and social pressure of needing to keep a trimmed “weed” free lawn.
 Taking the risk of being marginalized by the neighbors, it was incredibly cool seeing these environmental radicals in action.
 These people rock.
 It was also a nice gesture of most municipalities (though not all), to wave the bylaw that lawns cannot be over a certain height during “No Mow May”.
 We can now actually feed the bees without receiving a fine.
 These municipal bylaws that deeply discourage biodiversity have around for decades.
 So it has been an extremely hard sell to try to encourage people to give their mower a rest for only a month.
 In early spring, nectar sources are very scarce, and the dandelion is one of the earliest sources of nectar.
 I loved walking or running past those few “No Mow May” lawns.
 Most days I planned my route for my walks or runs to check in on them.
 A quick stop each time revealed the lawns were alive and buzzing with happy bees.
 We desperately need our pollinators.
 I don’t know anyone who wants to eat only staple foods like soybean, wheat and rice (plants that don’t require insects for pollination), or corn (which is wind pollinated) the rest of their lives.
 But in terms of getting a healthy, varied diet, with lots of fruits and vegetables, insect pollinators are absolutely key.
 If we lose our biodiversity, we’ll end up with huge amounts of malnutrition globally.